-1.0 Purpose
+1. Purpose

-- 1.1 This document is one of a number of topic papers produced to support the Draft Core Strategy and Development Management Policies Development Plan Document (DPD) (also known as the New Plan for North Dorset)1.
-It provides a general overview of the issues and challenges facing the District and sets out the vision and objectives for the area.
-It summarises those parts of the evidence base which informed the policies in the draft Core Strategy and Development Management Policies DPD.
-It sets out the policy background - at national, regional and local levels - against which plans are prepared.
-This topic paper is a working document which will be updated as evidence is acquired and the consultation process proceeds. - 1.2 This revision takes into account changes to national planning policy. notably through the provisions of the Localism Act, which was enacted in November 20112 and the National Planning Policy Framework (NPPF), which was published in March 2012^3 .
+- 1.1 This document is one of a number of background papers produced to support Part 1 of the North Dorset Local Plan that sets out the strategic policies for the District for the period 2011 to 2026. - 1.2 The Local Plan Part 1 has been developed from the draft Core Strategy and Development Management Policies Development Plan Document (DPD) (that was also known as the New Plan for North Dorset), which was published in March 2010.
+The Local Plan Part 1 has been drafted to reflect the major reforms of the planning system and to have regard to the recent global economic downturn. - 1.3 This background paper provides a general overview of the issues and challenges facing the District and sets out the vision and objectives for the area.
+It summarises those parts of the evidence base which informed the policies in the Local Plan and sets out the policy background at national and local levels against which the plan has been prepared. - 1.4 This revision takes account of changes to national planning policy, notably through the provisions of the Localism Act, which was enacted in November 2011 and the National Planning Policy Framework (NPPF), which was published in March 2012. - 1.5 This background paper is a working document which has been updated as evidence is acquired and the consultation process proceeds.
+It is based on a previous topic paper on the same issue that was published in 2012. - 1.6 This background paper has been prepared to support the pre-submission publication of the North Dorset Local Plan Part 1.